Beacon-Heart/Heart_Beacon/README.md

 Firefly inspired heartbeat synchronization message event bus algorithm – protocol, software application neutral monitors geo-spatial, temporally distributed events reported across a DAO Distributed Autonomous Organization among federated groups synchronized across time-space for common goals
 Other procedures are intrinsic to algorithms / protocols such as Princeton’s John Nash Equilibrium algorithms and count minimum sketch or streaming K algorithms
 Invention relies on System of systems type processes: collection of task-oriented, dedicated systems pooling resources, capabilities together to create a more complex system with more functionality, performance than the sum of separate systems

+The World Economic Forum WEF at a National Institute of Standards and Technology (NIST) conference 2008: stated the need for a HFT High Frequency Trade circuit breaker.
+Given the quantum computing arms race where quantum computer A is "1000 x faster" than B, is it TIME?

+Use of the </108> heartbeat message is a simple method to implement a way to stop trade activities, algorithms belonging to a specific system or company, fund rather than shutting down the entire trading system.
+Setting time limits (TTL Time To Live) token passing to trade windows pegged to the closest statistical mean heartbeat epoch avoids the potential of rapid attrition of firms with slower quantum, non-quantum systems and the retail individual investor have nots.

+If given a choice of detecting </events> {"events"} using quantum particles or waves, are not waves preferable given a wave is more likely to reliably detect an event than a probabilistic based particle detection method

+Wave detection doesn't necessarily involve cooling to absolute zero that consumes resources and energy to a greater degree

+HFT Circuit Breaker: </108> Heartbeat message Start, Stop, TTL epoch time limit trade window turn token pass </Org_ID> </URN>

+SCOP Heartbeat Administrative interface tool adjusts FIX </108> messages.
+All systems have "heartbeat" epoch time interval messages.
+"Heartbeat" = metaphor

 1.5.6 Guidelines